 Standards and Advocacy:

 - Professional Credentials that are built upon rigorous quality standards, scope of practice and ethical guidelines.
 NCDA credentials show validity of your competency in the field.
-If you are a member and credential holder, you are eligible for an exclusive web listing on the NCDA website to let others know that you provide help to those with career needs.
+If you are a credential holder, you are eligible for an exclusive web listing on the NCDA website to let others know that you provide help to those with career needs.

 - The Government Relations Committee works with the Washington DC-based LobbyIt advocacy firm.

 - The NCDA Research Grant Recipients Report includes the name of the researcher who received the award in the past, the title and description and where possible, a link to the research itself.
 This report reveals important data on how NCDA has invested in career research and may help the board consider where and how to invest to further NCDA's mission.

 - Liability Insurance may be available to NCDA members, with specific qualifications, through the ACA Insurance HPSO.
 Call 800-347-6647 for more information.

 - Networking Opportunities are endless with thousands of career development professionals who are members of state divisions and NCDA.
 Members can access a Directory under Members Only (after logging in).
 Members may also use the Questions and Comments form under Members Only Resources "Ask a Member" to discuss career-related issues of interest.

 - Sample Forms is an online repository of documents for reference and use when developing professional forms.

 - Bibliography of Military Career Transition Research, 2000-present.
 Created by the Veterans Committee, this PDF includes a wide variety of demographics/topics: female, LGB, ex-offenders, theory applications, employment, etc. It is available to members upon Login, under Members Only Resources.